Monte Carlo: C'est La Rose: Release

 Produced by Wolper Production, the musical tour was released on ABC on March 6, 1968.
 It was among the top TV program that evening.
 Part of 3 hours eclectic program which consisted of various documentaries produced by Wolper, that started in the evening at 7:30 with a Jacques Cousteau documentary called The Savage World of the Coral Jungle, followed with Monte Carlo: C'est La Rose, and was finalized by a World War 2 documentary named The Rise and Fall of the Third Reich.

 Reception

 Both on its own and as whole with the two other Wolper productions it was well received by the following reviewers.

-Rick Du Brow of The Town Talk said of Princess Grace Kelly "The princess finally relaxed on television and was not only breathtakingly beautiful but quite charming as well" and said that the show was "a reasonably pleasant diversion".
+Rick Du Brow of The Town Talk said of Princess Grace "The princess finally relaxed on television and was not only breathtakingly beautiful but quite charming as well" and said that the show was "a reasonably pleasant diversion".

 The El Dorado Times published that it was "an artful and imaginative combination of guided tour, variety show and fashion show".